BarbeRousseLibre/hermessenger/docs/SETTINGS.md

 - Rejected sending, the mail won't be sended to the SMTP server because Hermessenger could not accept it, bad formated message for example.

-\* Please note: If honeypot field was used, the client will be redirected to the valid sending page no matter what.
-It's a lie, yes.

 You have to define:

-- The schemes, being 'http' or 'https' only.
+- The scheme, being 'http' or 'https', only.
 - The domain name, being the website holding the mail form.
 - The accepted ressource, being the HTML page the client will be redirected on in case of success.
 - The rejected ressource, being the HTML page the client will be redirected on in case of failure.